Answered! Jump to accepted answer.

 28 February 2018

-This relates to:Après que + L'Indicatif = After + verb -
+This question relates to:French lesson "Après que + L'Indicatif = After + verb"

 The rule is that you need que if what follows is a complete subordinate clause with its own subject and verb.
 Otherwise you omit que.

 Je vais ranger ma chambre après avoir fait mes devoirs. -- I will tidy my room after having done my homework.Je vais ranger ma chambre après que j'aurai fait mes devoirs. -- I will tidy my room after I will have made my homework.

 In the first case you don't have a clause following après, just an infitif passé (avoir fait), hence no que.
 The second example sports a complete subordinate clause and therefore requires que.

 -- Chris (not a native speaker).